 Keys held in a crypto engine need to be generated by other (engine-specific) means.

+The KEY_load() function loads a private key from the given file or engine.
+The file format can be PEM, DER, or PKCS#12.
+The parameter pass may provide a password (optionally preceded by "pass:") needed for decrypting the file content.
+In case of errors the string held in the optional desc parameter is used for forming more descriptive error messages.

+EVP_PKEY *KEY_load(OPTIONAL const char *file, OPTIONAL const char *pass,

+OPTIONAL const char *engine, OPTIONAL const char *desc);

 The function KEY_free() deallocates the given key pkey and wipes its representation in memory if it is software-based.
 It has no return value.
 For HW-based keys it just deallocates the reference.